-The Master of Manufacturing Systems Engineering degree requires the completion of 33 semester credit hours beyond the bachelor's degree and normally includes six credit hours based upon an internship in industry.
 The School of Industrial Engineering and Management also participates in the health care administration specialization, offered through the natural and applied sciences masters degree program, and the Master of Science in Engineering and Technology Management.
-Current program information can be found on the World Wide Web (www.okstate.edu/indengr.).
+Current program information can be found on the Internet (www.okstate.edu/ceat/iem).
 (See the "Graduate College" section of the Catalog.)